Synthetixio/js/README.md

 // NOTE for historic block data you have two options:
 // both of these options require an archive node as a provider to work properly

-// Option 1:
+// Option 1 (see either examples/node-example.js or examples/node-older-blocks-example.js):
 const unformattedSnxPrice = await snxjs.contracts.ExchangeRates.rateForCurrency(snxjs.toBytes32('SNX'), { blockTag: 10000000 });
 const unformattedTotalSupply = await snxjs.contracts.SynthsUSD.totalSupply({ blockTag: 10000000 });

 // Option 2 (see examples/node-older-blocks-example.js):
 // we added a helper to make life easier if you are pulling a lot of data from the same older block\
-// so you don't have to add the blockTag every time. const olderContracts = snxjs.contractsAtBlock(10290987);
+// so you don't have to add the blockTag every time.
+// this will automatically pass the block 10290987 as the blockTag reference for every method called on olderContracts const olderContracts = snxjs.contractsAtBlock(10290987);
 const olderUnformattedSnxPrice = await olderContracts.ExchangeRates.rateForCurrency(
 	snxjs.toBytes32('SNX')
 );
-// this will automatically pass the block 10290987 as the blockTag reference for every method called on olderContracts

 ```